dyogurt/scotland/content/post/botanical_garden.md

 ![A lush greenhouse under a glass dome](https://www.visitscotland.com/blog/wp-content/uploads/2015/03/KibblePalace.jpg)

-Inside you can find plant from all over the world, outside, Botanical Gardens and River Kelvin.
+Inside you can find plants from all over the world, outside, Botanical Gardens and the River Kelvin.

-Maybe Charon will be nearby and let you cross :)
+Maybe Charon will be nearby and help you cross it :)